 13. It might even help you clear your skin.

 Believe it or not, some studies also suggest that a keto diet may help to improve the quality of your skin.
 It’s thought that, in particular, ketosis may help to prevent the growth of acne.
 This is likely thanks to acne having connections to several dietary choices.

 Some research also suggests that a keto-based diet may help to prevent you from suffering from seizures.
 It is thought that the Epilepsy Foundation has supported such research, though studies are ongoing as to just how effective keto can be in fighting against the bigger problems associated with epilepsy.

-Do you have any interesting facts about the Keto diet that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about the Keto diet?
+Share them in the comments below!